robinvanderknaap/iDeal.NET/README.md

 The project contains a sample application which gives a basic example of the usage of iDeal.NET.
 A live version of the sample application is available [here](http://ideal.webpirates.nl).
 The sample application uses [www.ideal-simulator.nl](http://www.ideal-simulator.nl) to simulate the entire process of paying and retrieving status of payments.

 ## iDeal versions
 iDeal.NET is aimed at iDeal Professional (Rabobank), iDeal Zelfbouw (ABN Amro), iDeal Integrated and iDeal Advanced (ING Bank).
-These versions allow for realtime feedback on transactions. iDeal.NET does not yet support iDeal Basic (ING Bank), iDeal Hosted , iDeal Lite (Rabobank) and iDeal Zakelijk which are easily implemented in applications but do not allow for realtime feeback on transactions.
+These versions allow for real-time feedback on transactions. iDeal.NET does not yet support iDeal Basic (ING Bank), iDeal Hosted , iDeal Lite (Rabobank) and iDeal Zakelijk which are easily implemented in applications but do not allow for real-time feedback on transactions.

 ## NuGet
 The easiest way to get started with iDeal.NET is to use the NuGet package